ou-ecolab/ecopad/README.md

   The "Tasks History" link suggests that cybercommons does some kind of bookkeeping for us, who triggered which   task and when...
 It needs a database to do this, so we will not be surprised if we find configuration for it later.

 Our next question is where those possible tasks are defined.
 How does (our very much stripped down version of) ecopad know which tasks to offer us in the queue and how to access them?
-Without help we would start reading the cypercommons documentation and find that it basically is a web front end for a widely used package called `celery` which does the actual scheduling and monitoring.
+Without help we would start reading the cybercommons documentation and find that it basically is a web front end for a widely used package called `celery` which does the actual scheduling and monitoring.
 Reading through the 'celery' documentation we would find that `celery` has a client server structure and a 'client' can set up multiple 'workers' to which it distributes the task code by means of a queue repository.
 Thats our clue.
 Although in our present configuration 'client' and 'worker' live on the same mashine they still use a (github) repository to store the code for the tasks.
-Fortunately you already cloned this repository when you use the `git clone --recurse-submodule` command.
+Fortunately you already cloned this repository when you used the `git clone --recurse-submodule` command.
 It is on the toplevel of your `ecopad` directory.